tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/05-application-layer.md

 Bằng thông không giới hạn (KGH)

-### Structure of URL
+## Structure of URL

-URL: Uniform Resource Locator
+- URI (Uniform Resource Identifier): The broad term.
+It's a string that identifies a resource.
+- URL (Uniform Resource Locator): The specific term.
+It's a URI that specifies the resource's location and tells you how to get to it.

 The `http://` part of the URl is the protocol/scheme